Skip to content ↓

 • Foundation subjects are taught weekly (history, geography PE x 2, computing, music, PSHE/circle time, RE, Art/D+T, MFL).
 On occasion some of these (RE, MFL, circle time are taught fortnightly – this is specific to individual year groups and all timetables operate on a two weekly rotation to ensure equitable coverage of the curriculum as part of our broad and balanced curriculum

-• Assemblies take place three times a week and form an important aspect of our curriculum organisation.
-Each week we have a values assembly that looks a worldwide celebration and contexts in light of our school values, a signing assembly and a celebration assembly (linked to our school values)
+• Assemblies take place as a whole school twice weekly and form an important aspect of our curriculum organisation.
+Each week we have a values assembly that looks a worldwide celebration and contexts in light of our school values, a signing assembly and a celebration assembly (linked to our school values, children are awarded values certificates, weekly wonder certificates and star reader certificates)

 • Long term plans set out content coverage for each subject area and for individual year groups